SAP/cloud-sdk-ios-fiori-ar/README.md

 ##### ARKit

 A framework provided by Apple which processes and provides sensor data from the IMU for an Augmented Reality experience to work.
 Such as motion tracking, localizing device, session capture, and image analysis/processing.
-ARKit uses ARAnchor and it's limited subtypes (ARPlaneAnchor, ARImageAnchor, ARObjectAnchor) to keep track of their points of interest in the ARSession.
+ARKit uses `ARAnchor` and it's limited subtypes (`ARPlaneAnchor`, `ARImageAnchor`, `ARObjectAnchor`) to keep track of their points of interest in the `ARSession`.
 For more in-depth information refer to the [ARKit Documentation.](https://developer.apple.com/documentation/arkit "ARKit Documentation.")

 ##### RealityKit

 While ARKit handles the above it does not render any content into the scene.
-RealityKit is a framework and API above ARKit that follows the Entity-Component Architectural pattern.
-Entities are 3D models that can have Components or behaviors applied to them.
+RealityKit is a framework and API above ARKit that follows the Entity-Component Architectural pattern. `Entity` are 3D models that can have Components or behaviors applied to them.
 This handles establishing a scene that 3D content and audio can be anchored to from the ARKit anchors.
-RealityKit has it's own notion of AnchorEntities that have overlapping functionality with ARKit Anchors yet with the purpose of anchoring 3D content.
+RealityKit has it's own notion of `AnchorEntity` that have overlapping functionality with ARKit Anchors yet with the purpose of anchoring 3D content.
 For more in-depth information refer to the [RealityKit Documentation.](https://developer.apple.com/documentation/realitykit/ "RealityKit Documentation.")

 ##### Reality Composer